 - Scheduling doctor appointments or other health related appointments, and accompanying patient to them

 - Help patients work toward autonomy and improve wellness

 - Coordinating outside services, including spiritual needs, social worker, psychologist, or other services

 What Are the Benefits of In-Home Nursing Care?

 When making the important decision regarding where a loved one will receive medical care and rehabilitation, consider the multifold benefits to in-home nursing care.
 An in-home private nurse provides the same, or better, quality of care as one would receive in a hospital or facility setting.
 By being cared for at home, the individual experiences less stress, better sleep quality, and more personal attention.
 Being at home allows patients to convalesce in the safety and comfort of their own home, with better access to family members.

 Home nursing care that provides case management services, for even the most complex medical conditions, creates an integrated healthcare environment in one’s home.
 The case manager works directly with the physician and other service providers to facilitate timely scheduling of important services or therapies.
 This reduces the hassle of having to travel to the various locations to receive care, as most of the providers will come directly to the patient at home.
 Patients tend to thrive when ensconced in their familiar surroundings with family members close at hand.

 Kinkaid Private Nursing Care Coordinates Case Management Services

-Kinkaid Private Care coordinates private nursing care services for your in home medical needs.
-Kinkaid Private Care coordinates all the organization and implementation of the various health and special service providers for its in-home clients, taking the stress off the family.
-Kinkaid Private Care offers the coordination of a full range of in-home nursing services, including post-operative care, cancer care, elder care, home hospice care, and detox services.
-For more information please contact Kinkaid Private Care today at (877) 388-6373.
+Kinkaid Private Nursing Care coordinates private nursing care services for your in home medical needs.
+Kinkaid Private Nursing Care coordinates all the organization and implementation of the various health and special service providers for its in-home clients, taking the stress off the family.
+Kinkaid Private Nursing Care offers the coordination of a full range of in-home nursing services, including cancer care, elder care, home hospice care, and detox services.
+For more information please contact Kinkaid Private Nursing Care today at (877) 388-6373.